Cgolling/ilab_gipfeli/docs/telegram-bot.md

 **Trade-off**: Not ideal for testing (we use `patch` to mock it).

-## Auto-Connect on Startup
+## Lifecycle Hooks

-The bot automatically tries to connect when it starts:
+The bot uses lifecycle hooks to manage SPOT connection automatically.

+### Auto-Connect on Startup

 ```python
 async def post_init(application):